wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.9.3=
+- (23 Nov 2009) - Fix completely broke CAPTCHA, sorry about that

 = 1.9.2 =
 - (23 Nov 2009) - Added 5 random CAPTCHA fonts.
 - Added feature to increase the number of extra form fields available (see faq if you need it).